MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-authentication-methods-manage.md

 ---
 # How to migrate MFA and SSPR policy settings to the Authentication methods policy for Microsoft Entra ID

-You can migrate Microsoft Entra ID [legacy policy settings](concept-authentication-methods-manage.md#legacy-mfa-and-sspr-policies) that separately control multifactor authentication and self-service password reset (SSPR) to unified management with the [Authentication methods policy](./concept-authentication-methods-manage.md).
+You can migrate Microsoft Entra ID [legacy policy settings](concept-authentication-methods-manage.md#legacy-mfa-and-sspr-policies) that separately control multifactor authentication (MFA) and self-service password reset (SSPR) to unified management with the [Authentication methods policy](./concept-authentication-methods-manage.md).

+You can use the authentication methods migration guide (preview) in the Microsoft Entra Admin center to automate the migration.
+The guide provides a wizard to help audit your current policy settings for MFA and SSPR.
+Then it consolidates those settings in the Authentication methods policy, where they can be managed together more easily.

-You migrate policy settings on your own schedule, and the process is fully reversible.
+You can also migrate policy settings manually on your own schedule.
+The migration process is fully reversible.
 You can continue to use tenant-wide MFA and SSPR policies while you configure authentication methods more precisely for users and groups in the Authentication methods policy.
-You complete the migration whenever you're ready to manage all authentication methods together in the Authentication methods policy.

 For more information about how these policies work together during migration, see [Manage authentication methods for Microsoft Entra ID](concept-authentication-methods-manage.md).

-## Before you begin
+## Automated migration guide

+## Manual migration

 Begin by doing an audit of your existing policy settings for each authentication method that's available for users.
 If you roll back during migration, you might want a record of the authentication method settings from each of these policies: